 If life requires blood in the Biblical sense, then we need a definition of blood.
 From merriam-webster.com, the definition is as follows: “the fluid that circulates in the heart, arteries, capillaries, and veins of a vertebrate animal carrying nourishment and oxygen to and bringing away waste products from all parts of the body” However, this definition is limiting because it does not include invertebrates.
 Probably the best way to define blood for our purposes is something like this: “any internal fluid involved in the circulation of oxygen from a pump or heart to the extremities in exchange for waste products such as carbon dioxide.”
 This definition of blood is not limited to vertebrates, and thus more useful.
 It permits such creatures as sea stars, insects, and jellyfish to be considered alive.

 Blood has one major problem.
 As a liquid, it simply follows the path of least resistance.
 If left to its own devices, it would simply pool and do nothing.
 It requires a pump and conduits, such as veins and arteries.
-Thus at least a partial circulatory system is required for blood to exist.
+Thus at least a partial circulatory system is required for blood to function correctly.
 Therefore when looking for something that is alive in the Biblical sense, a partial circulatory system should be the measuring stick.

 I will not go into the implications here of forming this definition of Biblical life.
 That will be reserved for a later article.
 However, comparing the scientific and Biblical definitions will prove very enlightening.
 Note that the scientific definition is very complex, with a number of different characteristics considered for something to be alive.
 God’s definition from the Bible considers just one.
 Life, something as complex as it is possible to find, can be boiled down to one simple characteristic in God’s eyes.
 Man tries to make things complicated, and in so doing creates problems for things like viruses.
 God’s way is much simpler and cleaner.